-This topic describes the specifications of standard master-replica cluster instances of ApsaraDB for Redis Community Edition.
-These specifications include the memory capacity, the maximum number of connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.
+This topic describes the specifications of standard master-replica instances of ApsaraDB for Redis Community Edition.
+These specifications include the memory capacity, maximum number of connections to each instance, maximum internal bandwidth, and queries per second (QPS) reference value.

 |Instance type||InstanceClass (used in API)||Maximum number of new connections per second||Maximum number of connections||Bandwidth (MB/s)||QPS reference value|